 I love Shawarma Chicken Wraps for their combination of tender and flavorful chicken, aromatic spices, and a variety of fresh toppings, similar to my Greek Chicken Pita Wraps.
 The warm, grilled chicken, wrapped in soft and fluffy pita bread, creates a satisfying and healthy meal that everyone seems to like.

 Even if you make this entire meal from scratch, you can make it in one day.
 Or, you can plan ahead and make some of the ingredients ahead of time.
 Any way you decide to pull this meal together, you will have a delicious and healthy meal.

 What are Shawarma Chicken Wraps?

-Chicken Shawarma Wraps are full of flavor and a little zest thanks to a delish shawarma-inspired marinade.
+Chicken Shawarma Wraps are full of flavor and a little zest thanks to a delicious shawarma-inspired marinade.
 My recipe adds fresh veggies, feta cheese, tzatziki sauce, and pickled red onions wrapped in a warm pita for a flavor explosion.

 According to Wikipedia, Shawarma is an Arabic rendering of Turkish 'turning', referring to the turning rotisserie.
 The shawarma technique is grilling a vertical stack of meat slices and cutting it off as it cooks.

-This recipe doesn’t require a spinning spit, it focuses more on the flavors and spices commonly found in shawarma recipes like cumin, cinnamon, turmeric, and paprika.
-Shawarma is commonly served as a sandwich or a wrap or in a flatbread such as pita or laffa.
+This recipe doesn't require a pinning spit, thankfully, but it does have some classic flavors and spices like cumin, cinnamon, turmeric, and paprika.
+Shawarma is commonly served as a sandwich or a wrap or in a flatbread such as a pita.